expo/fyi/creating-google-service-account.md

 ### Further reading

 To learn more about how to use `eas submit` to create an internal test or a production release archive, or automate subsequent releases to Google Play Store with `--auto-submit` flag, see [Android Production build](https://docs.expo.dev/tutorial/eas/android-production-build/) chapter in the EAS Tutorial.

+For managing multiple service account keys, see Google's documentation on [Best practices for using service accounts](https://cloud.google.com/iam/docs/best-practices-service-accounts).